Connect with your team. Connect with people who need your support.

 Do: Write in a Safe Place

 When you first get your key, write it down on a card.
 Something like a blank business card or an index card.
 Make sure you clearly write out any letters that could be ambiguous.
 For example, zeros and the letter 'O' can sometimes be confused with each other when being hand-written.

 Keep this card locked in a very safe place.
 Not just in your desk drawer or your locked office.
-An actual container meant for actually locking and securing information.
+Put it in an actual container meant for actually locking and securing information.

 Do: Store in a Password Manager

 Password managers make for great places to store encryption keys.
-When we say "Password Manager" we do not mean a Word/Excel file you keep on your computer.
-We do not mean a note file you keep on your phone.
-We mean an actual program built for managing your passwords.
+When we say "Password Manager" we do not mean a Word/Excel file you keep on your computer or a note you keep on your smartphone.
+We mean an actual program designed to manage your passwords.